pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 2. `TempTableReaderExec`: Read result of previous iteration and return result to parent operator.
 3. `CTEStorage`: This is where the materialized results stored. `CTEExec` will write it and `TempTableReaderExec` will read it.

-The executor_tree tree will be like:
+The executor tree will be like:

 ![executors](./imgs/executors.png)